ptdorf/can/readme.md

       can get KEY          # Copies a key can help [COMMAND]   # Describe available commands or one specific command can ls               # Lists all keys
-      can random [LENGTH]  # Generates a new 36 chars password can rm KEY           # Removes a key can set KEY VALUE    # Stores or updates a key can version          # Show current version
+      can password         # Change the can password can random [LENGTH]  # Generates a base36 random password can rename KEY NAME  # Renames a secret can rm KEY           # Removes a key can set KEY [VALUE]  # Stores or updates a key (use '@random' for a random password) can version          # Show current version

     Options:
       -p, [--password=PASSWORD]

 ### Avoid typing the password